LeonLow97-Sandbox/redis-bootcamp/adnan_waheed/002-data-management.md

 - `SETEX key 100 value` setting key and value for 100 seconds
   - `ttl key` check the time to live for the key, if negative means key expired
-  - `expire time` setting the expiry time of the key
+  - `expire key time` setting the expiry time of the key
 - `SET key value px 1000` expires in 1000 milliseconds
   - `pttl key` check time to live in milliseconds
   - `pexpire key time`